jenkinsci/aws-kinesis-consumer-plugin/README.md

 Plugin Releases
 ---

-### v0.1.0 - Released - DD MM YYYY
+### v1.0.2 - Released - 13 September 2021

-Initial version of the plugin to connect to AWS Kinesis
+Initial version of the plugin to connect and consume records from AWS Kinesis

 Issues
 ---